Celebrating local makers since 1894

 They will reopen for CKM 2020 on February 1, 2020

-Each December, the Heurich House Museum welcomes the public to celebrate the winter season during its annual Christkindlmarkt.
-The museum honors the Heurich family’s German heritage by recreating a traditional German public Christmas market in its garden.
+Each December, the Heurich House Museum celebrates the winter season and honors the Heurich family’s German heritage with a holiday artisan market in our garden.

-The Heurich House Museum was built by local artisans in 1894.
-August Grass, a German immigrant and local artisan, carved the ornate pieces in the Dining Room; the ceiling canvases were painted by local artists; the sculpture in the Conservatory was crafted Hans Schuler of Baltimore.
-This home is not only a masterpiece of craftsmanship, but a lasting example of a small business owner who came to this country with $200 and rose to be the largest non-governmental employer in Washington, DC.
+The Heurich mansion was built by local artisans in 1894: August Grass, a German immigrant and local craftsman, carved the ornate fireplace mantels; local artists painted our ceiling canvases; Baltimore sculptor Hans Schuler made fixtures in the Conservatory.
+The home is not only a masterpiece of craftsmanship, but the legacy of a small business owner who came to this country with $200 and rose to be the largest non-governmental employer in Washington, DC.

 Because of the story of craftsmanship and entrepreneurship associated with our property, the Heurich House Museum works with local artisans and creative businesses throughout the year.
 The program's annual culmination, Christkindlmarkt, shows off the best of local DC craft entrepreneurship.